pedrohenriquecordeiro/breweries-case/infra/terraform/readme.md

-# Terraform Infrastructure for Bees Data Platform
+# Terraform Infrastructure for the Bees Data Platform

 This folder contains Terraform code to provision and manage the core infrastructure for the Bees data platform on Google Cloud Platform (GCP).
 It automates the setup of networking, IAM, GKE clusters, storage buckets and other essential resources required for running data workflows and analytics workloads.